Zoology: Year abroad study at James Cook University

 If you are going to have visitors come over then the mid-winter break (June - July) is the best time.

 We strongly suggest that you arrange with your home institution to maximize your allowed biology courses while you are here.
 For most people this will be a once in a lifetime opportunity to visit and work in real tropical habitats with the experts on tropical biology.

 We are very good academically, at the very top level of Australia undergraduate science teaching.

-- Courses are all taught by our staff - active researchers
+- Courses are all taught by our staff - active researchers and enthusiasts

-- Lots of field trips to interesting places - rainforest
+- Lots of field trips to interesting places - rainforest and reef

 - Good support for overseas undergraduate students